Employee Resource Groups: Examples & Best Practices

 2. Encourage Leadership Support and Participation

-Leadership support is key for a successful employee resource groups to ensure an effective flow of communication and resources.
+Leadership support is key for a successful employee-led group to ensure an effective flow of communication and resources.
 At Airbnb, for example, each of its employee resource groups is led by employees but sponsored by a member of the company’s executive team.
+For ERGs to have the right level of support (budget and resources), it’s important to get senior leadership involved as participants, executive sponsorship and/or participants.
+This showcases that employee resource groups are important to the company, and keeps people informed of what’s happening in ERGs and why they are a part of a welcoming community.

 3. Create an Open and Inclusive Environment

-While ERGs often are formed around a specific population, it should be clear that anyone is welcome to participate in them.
+While ERGs are often formed around common identities or interest, it should be clear that anyone is welcome to participate in them.
 This can be an effective way to educate and develop allies.
 For their part, allies need to recognize that their role is to support members according to their needs.
+How allies can support ERGs might look differently for each ERG.
+It’s important the the ERG Leaders decide what allyship will look like for their group and clearly communicate this to the rest of the employee population.
+Clear expectations can enable more people to get involved while retaining boundaries for the members of the employee-led group.

 4. Develop a Structured Communication and Feedback Process

 Communication is crucial to an ERG’s effectiveness.
 It can be helpful to have a set process for feedback and communication to create clear channels and transparency.
-These processes can apply to feedback between members of the group and employee resource groups leaders, as well as between group management and organizational leadership.
+These processes can apply to feedback between members of the group and employee-led group leaders, as well as between ERG Leaders, Chapter Leaders and organizational leadership.
+Knowing how to communicate and through which mediums to communicate can help keep things running smoothly for each employee resource group.

 Successful Employee Resource Groups Examples